New England Elopement Packages

 It may be tempting to just run to your elopement destination and get married, but we urge you to follow the rules.
 These permits and rules are in place to protect the land you’re visiting.
 If you have any questions, please contact our team or team up with an experienced vendor in the area.

-All states in New England, except for Maine, require an officiant.
-In Maine, you and your partner can actually self-solemnize your ceremony together.
-Besides that, make sure to pay your respected application fee to the state and area you are planning your ceremony.
+All states in New England require an officiant and two witnesses to sign your marriage certificate after your ceremony.
+In Maine, you can actually self-solemnize if you’re a couple who fall within the Quaker and Baha’i faiths.
+Besides that, make sure to pay your respected application fee to the state and area you are planning your ceremony and check the waiting periods for each state when applying.

 For more information on marriage license requirements visit the state’s respected websites.